deNBI/cloud-user-docs/wiki/quickstart.md

 ssh –i /path/to/private/key @
 ~~~

-An example for a centos machine with the floating IP 1.2.3.4 would be:
+An example for a CentOS machine with the floating IP 1.2.3.4 would be:

 ~~~BASH
 ssh –i /path/to/private/key ubuntu@1.2.3.4
 ~~~

-If you need x-forwarding for graphical user interfaces don’t forget to set the –X flag and check if the xauth package is installed on the host and the server and the x-forwarding settings are correct.
+If you need X-Forwarding for graphical user interfaces don’t forget to set the –X flag and check if the xauth package is installed on the host and the server and the X-Forwarding settings are correct.
 For Windows user we suggest to use xming (https://sourceforge.net/projects/xming/).

 For Windows using Putty you have to navigate in Putty to Connection / Data and enter ‘ubuntu’ as Auto-login username.
 The user name may be different for different Boot Sources, but here we have a CentOS based image.
 Under Connection / SSH / Auth select the file containing your private key matching the public one you have used during the creation of your VM.
 Enable X11 forwarding under Connection / SSH / X11.
 Go back to Session and save the settings for later reuse.
 Click on Open to connect to your VM via SSH.
 When connecting for the first time a warning related to server host keys may appear.
 Confirm with yes.
 Enter the passphrase you have set during the creation of your key pair.
 You now should have a prompt on your VM.
-Please note, each time you are shutting down and deleting the VM or redeploy the VM the IP address will change.
+Please note, each time you are shutting down and deleting the VM or redeploy the VM, the IP address will change.
 So first check if you have the correct IP address if problems occur.
-If are just logging out of the VM via the exit command, the IP address will not change.
+If you are just logging out of the VM via the exit command, the IP address will not change.

 Great!
 You have started your first instance in the de.NBI cloud 8-)

 ## Using Cinder Volumes

 Cinder Volumes are nothing else than block devices like a hard drive connected to your computer but in this case virtual.
 You can mount format and unmount it like a normal block device.
 In the following it is explained how to create a Cinder Volume and how to use it in your VM.
-But before some remaks.
+But before some remarks.
 It is only possible to attach a Cinder Volume to exactly one VM.
 So you can not share one Volume with other VMs.
 A more cheerful remark is that the data saved on a Cinder Volume is persistent.
-As long you do not delete the Volume in the Dashboard (Horizon) your data will not get lost by deleting the VM or anything else happening with the VM.
+As long you do not delete the Volume in the Dashboard (Horizon) your data will not get lost by deleting the VM.

 In the Dashboard (Horizon) you will navigate to the `Compute` section and then to the `Volume` section.
 Here you can create a new volume entering the following parameters